What Is Internal Recruitment? 5 Ways to Save Time and Money While Hiring

 You can broadcast the open position to the whole company in minutes if you choose; then, interested employees know where to take their resume and information if they want to apply.
 While you may still see some unqualified candidates and have to do a little sifting, your options are usually far better, and the applications come in with much less effort.

-#4 In-House Recruitment Boosts Company Loyalty and Engagement
+5. Internal Recruitment Boosts Company Loyalty and Engagement